ViktorSheverdin/UserTickler/README.md

 To create a package:

 - Open **Software Library -\&gt; Application Management -\&gt; Packages** and click **Create Package**.
-- Specify the name of the package and set the source folder to the [\\bby-configmgr01\Applications\UserTickler](./../../%5C%5Cbby-configmgr01%5CApplications%5CUserTickler)
+- Specify the name of the package and set the source folder to the \\servername\UserTickler
 - Choose a **Standard Program**
 - In the **command line** section, specify the following command to be run: _Powershell.exe -NoProfile -ExecutionPolicy ByPass -File pushScript.ps1_
 - Set the **Maximum allowed run time** to 15 min (minimal value)